 In 2016, an American university researcher Dale Bredesen succeeded for the first time to stop and reverse relatively newly-diagnosed Alzheimer patients with very high success rates.
 In fact, about 9 in 10 patients.
 And it is based on so-called integrative metabolic therapy.
 It is a form of therapy form that provides a strong healing synergy effect through the integration of several approaches to lifestyle and training.
 The researcher has achieved his unusual, not to say exceptional results, by combining efforts in the fields of nutrition, respiration, physical exercise, immunology, energy conversion and stress management.

-Medio June 2017 I’m starting a study in Denmark where I will help 10–15 newly diagnosed Alzheimer’s patients to reverse the disease.
+Medio August 2017 I’m starting a 50-week study in Denmark where I will help a little group of newly diagnosed Alzheimer’s patients to reverse the disease.
 My vision is to replicate Dale Bredesen’s results from his 2016 study where he has managed for the first time to stop and reverse the relatively newly diagnosed Alzheimer’s patients with very high success rate og 9 out of 10.
 I would like to do it with my own protocol that does not involve use of medicine or expensive treatments involving medical equipment – but based only on lifestyle change and moderate exercise.

-We are now planning to put together a free 8-week course in English where you will be updated with knowledge about the latest scientific research in the field of Alzheimers together with practical approaches.
+We are running the free 5-week course in English where you will be updated with knowledge about the latest scientific research in the field of Alzheimers together with practical approaches.
 All I can promise you will be surprised – pleasantly surprised.

 Do you have a family member, relative or friends and acquaintances who have recently received Alzheimer’s diagnosis and who are ready to fight?
-Please send a link to this article to those who need it.
+Please Spread The Word with one of the blue social media buttons above – which will send a link to this article to those who need it.

 My burning interest in human physiology is rooted in far-different areas of expertise such as martial arts, music and long professional career.
 My core competency lies in the combination of physiological knowledge regarding stress mechanisms and their close relationship with respiration, muscular tension and body balance.